 - Is there a large enough viewing area?

 It is also important to compare the viewing area of different helmets.
 A wider field of vision means the welder isn’t restricted and can complete better work, faster.

 The desired viewing area is really a matter of personal preference.
 As a point of reference, anything over 3.34 x 3.74 inches is considered a large viewing area.

 - Does it offer respiratory protection?

-The best welding helmets should offer protection from toxic fumes and gases created during welding.
+The best welding helmet should offer protection from toxic fumes and gases created during welding.
 Inhaling dangerous toxins given off by burning metal, and small particles of matter, can cause serious diseases and injuries.
 For specialist protection, some models feature built-in fume extractors.

 It’s also important to remember that your breathing protection needs may change depending on the work you’re completing.
 It’s best to be prepared, or get your hands on a helmet with fume extraction technology if you’ll be working on a more dangerous job.

-- How well does the helmet fit?
+- How well does the welding helmet fit?

 The final thing to factor in is making sure your head gear fits well.
 This is a major safety issue because any areas of skin that aren’t protected could be subject to burns from UV rays, arc rays and any spatter.